-Cathleen is a veteran, award-winning religion journalist and a featured writer for Sojourners in Washington, D.C., where she edited the popular blog, God’s Politics, from September 2011 to December 2012.
+Cathleen is a veteran, award-winning religion journalist and author who is the new religion (“Faith & Values”) columnist for the Orange County Register.
+Before joining the newspaper staff in February 2013 (the day before Pope Benedict XVI retired), Cathleen was a featured writer for Sojourners in Washington, D.C., where she edited the popular blog, God’s Politics, from September 2011 to December 2012.

 A Connecticut native and granddaughter of Italian and Irish immigrants, Cathleen is a graduate of Wheaton College, the alma mater of the Rev. Billy Graham, former U.S. Speaker of the House Dennis Hastert and horror film director Wes Craven.
 (Amittedly, she often finds more common ground with Craven and Graham than Hastert.)
 She holds a master’s degree in journalism from Northwestern University as well as a master’s degree in theological studies from Garrett-Evangelical Theological Seminary.
 She also was a 2009 Divinity School Media Fellow at Duke University, a Gralla Fellow in Jewish Studies at Brandeis University, and was the 1996 Stoody-West Fellow in Religious Journalism.

 She was the religion writer and columnist for the Chicago Sun-Times from 2000 to January 2010, and was a longtime contributor and columnist for Religion News Service.
 Her debut book, The God Factor, was named among the Best Nonfiction Books of 2006 by The Christian Science Monitor.